-- I. Required Psychology/Social Work Core Courses (16 credit hours)

-- PSY 1000: Introduction to Psychology (4cr)

-- One of the following courses:

-PSY 2010: Infant/Child Development (4cr)

-- PSY 2040: Adolescent Development (4cr) - SWK 3050: Human Behavior and the Social Environment I: The Life Course (4cr) - PSY 3120: Psychology of Mental Health and Distress (4cr) - PSY 2310: Research Methods for the Social Sciences (4cr)

-II.
-Required Psychology/Social Work Elective Courses (6-8 credit hours) At least two of the following courses: EDU 3140: Survey of the Exceptional Child in Education (4cr) PSY 3110: Theories of Personality (4cr) PSY 3260: Theories and Techniques of Counseling and Psychotherapy (4cr) SWK 2020: Skills for Communication and Partnering (2cr) SWK 3200: Engaging the Change Process: Social Work Practice with Individuals and Families (4cr) (with permission of instructor)
+- Required Psychology/Social Work Core Courses (16 credit hours) PSY 1000: Introduction to Psychology (4cr) One of the following courses: PSY 2010: Infant/Child Development (4cr) PSY 2040: Adolescent Development (4cr) SWK 3050: Human Behavior and the Social Environment I: The Life Course (4cr) PSY 3120: Psychology of Mental Health and Distress (4cr) PSY 2310: Research Methods for the Social Sciences (4cr) - II.
+Required Psychology/Social Work Elective Courses (6-8 credit hours) At least two of the following courses: EDU 3140: Survey of the Exceptional Child in Education (4cr) PSY 3110: Theories of Personality (4cr) PSY 3260: Theories and Techniques of Counseling and Psychotherapy (4cr) SWK 2020: Skills for Communication and Partnering (2cr) SWK 3200: Engaging the Change Process: Social Work Practice with Individuals and Families (4cr) (with permission of instructor) - III.

-- III.
 Requirements for Concentrations (see list for Art, Music, and General Concentrations below). - IV.
-Required Capstone Courses (8 credit hours) PSY 4830: Capstone Proposal (4cr) PSY 4840: Capstone Practicum (4cr) - V. Applied Learning: Students will engage in service learning experiences through their coursework that will help them at least partly fulfill the requirements of PEGs 1 and 2 of the Community Engagement Commitment.
-To gain experience with application of expressive arts in community or therapeutic settings, students are required to complete the Capstone Proposal and Capstone Practicum sequence in Psychology, with Expressive Arts Therapies as a focus of both courses.
-Expressive Arts Therapy majors will develop and file an approved Applied Learning Contract with the Director of Internships, with their Practicum

-Supervisors (on and off-campus), and with the Psychology Department Chair.
+Required Capstone Courses (8 credit hours) EAT 4830: Capstone Proposal: Expressive Arts Therapy (4cr) EAT 4840: Capstone Practicum: Expressive Arts Therapy (4cr) - V. Applied Learning: Students engage in service learning experiences through their coursework that help them at least partly to fulfill the requirements of PEGs 1 and 2 of the Community Engagement Commitment.
+Students also gain experience with the application of expressive arts in community or therapeutic settings through the Expressive Arts Capstone sequence (EAT 4830 and EAT 4840) above.
+Expressive Arts Therapy majors develop and file an approved Applied Learning Contract with the Director of Internships, with their Practicum Supervisors (on and off-campus), and with the Psychology Department Chair.
 In addition, students have the opportunity to complete PEG 3 in service learning, internship, practicum or field placement experiences that focus on Expressive Arts Therapies.
 Students are advised to consult with their advisor, the Office of Community Engagement, and the Director of Internships to explore these opportunities.

-Students may complete a general major in Expressive Arts Therapy, or may select a more focused Art or Music Concentration to complete the major.
+3.2.11.3 - Concentrations Students may complete a general major in Expressive Arts Therapy, or may select a more focused Art or Music Concentration to complete the major.
 The more focused Art or Music concentrations are recommended for students who are considering applying to graduate programs that lead to professional certification in Art Therapy or Music Therapy.
 Students should consult with an academic advisor to select which of these three concentrations or major/minor combinations matches their post-graduate goals.

-3.2.11.3.1 - Art Concentration

-Requirements: In addition to the 30 required credits listed above for all expressive arts therapy majors, the following requirements must be met to fulfill this concentration.

-32 additional credits (includes an Art Minor) as part of 62 total credits for the major with this concentration
+3.2.11.3.1 - Art Concentration Requirements: In addition to the 30 required credits listed above for all expressive arts therapy majors, the following requirements must be met to fulfill this concentration.
+32 additional credits (includes an Art Minor) as part of 62 total credits for the major with this concentration Required courses:

-Required courses:

-SWK 2950: The Art of Art Therapy (4cr)

-ART 1030: Painting I (4cr), ART 1610: Watercolor (4cr), or ART 2600: Service Learning Mural Painting (4cr)

-ART 1040: Introduction to Handbuilding (4cr), ART 1060 Introduction to Ceramics (4cr), or ART 1140: Figure Modeling (4cr)

-ART 1110: 2D Design (4cr)

-ART 1120: 3D Design (4cr) or ART 1130: Introduction to Sculpture (4cr)

-ART 1160: Drawing I (4cr)

-ART 1470: Introduction to Art History I (4cr) or ART 2470 Modern and Contemporary Art (4cr)

-4 additional credits of elective studio art

-3.2.11.3.2 - Music Concentration

-Requirements: In addition to the 30 required credits listed above for all expressive arts therapy majors, the following requirements must be met to fulfill this concentration.

-16 additional credits as part of 46 total credits for the major with this concentration
+SWK 2950: The Art of Art Therapy (4cr) ART 1030: Painting I (4cr), ART 1610: Watercolor (4cr), or ART 2600: Service Learning Mural Painting (4cr) ART 1040: Introduction to Handbuilding (4cr), ART 1060 Introduction to Ceramics (4cr), or ART 1140: Figure Modeling (4cr) ART 1110: 2D Design (4cr) ART 1120: 3D Design (4cr) or ART 1130: Introduction to Sculpture (4cr) ART 1160: Drawing I (4cr) ART 1470: Introduction to Art History I (4cr) or ART 2470 Modern and Contemporary Art (4cr) 4 additional credits of elective studio art 3.2.11.3.2 - Music Concentration Requirements: In addition to the 30 required credits listed above for all expressive arts therapy majors, the following requirements must be met to fulfill this concentration.
+16 additional credits as part of 46 total credits for the major with this concentration Required courses:

-Required courses: